mitaiethics/mitaiethics.github.io/info.md

 We welcome and encourage all members of the MIT community.
 Questions of AI ethics span engineering, humanities, business, and the sciences, so the more perspectives and thoughtful participants, the better!

 If you are interested in joining the dicussion, please add yourself to our [mailing list](https://groups.mit.edu/webmoira/list/ai-ethics) for the latest information.
-If you have articles or papers you would like to discuss, please contact the [organizing team](https://mitaiethics.github.io/organizers).
+If you have specific articles or papers you would like to discuss, please contact the [organizing team](https://mitaiethics.github.io/organizers).